joelek/circus/readme.md

 * Rewrite the indexer to support delta updates.
 * Add support for mutiple media sources.
 * Add playlisting functionality for audio content.
-* Ingest actors for video content and add actor entity.